 Exhausted by a culture of hard work with seemingly little reward, young Chinese men and women have taken to this new trend as an antidote to society’s pressure to find jobs and perform well while working long shifts.

-It rebelling against society through a simple act of resistance: lying down and not moving.
+The tang ping movement is the action of rebellion against society through a simple act of resistance: lying down and not moving.

 Examples of the tang ping way of life include not getting married, not having children, not buying a house or a car and refusing to work extra hours or in more extreme cases, not to hold a job at all.